 If getting through life without stress is a goal, it’s possible that expectations have been set a little too high.

 Actually, these three common ailments can bring about a bit of pain and ill health to life.
 And it’s also possible that they feed off of each other.
-If you live in an environment, where stress, bad posture, and back pain are rampant, take a look at how they are connected and what you can do to feel some relief.
+If you live in an environment where stress, bad posture, and back pain are rampant, take a look at how they are connected and what you can do to feel some relief.

 First, it’s important to understand where bad posture originates.
 Most people have great posture as kids, but it suffers greatly with age.
 This could be from poor habits, such as excessive TV time or inactivity, or it could be from long commutes and hours spent in desk chairs.
 Once poor posture is a habit, it pulls on the shoulders, rounds the upper back, and can cause restrictions in the vertebrae of the spine.
 All of these contribute to pain and discomfort that are hard to correct without assistance.

 As we age, it’s natural for the spine, as well as the other complex structures of the spine, to begin degenerating.
-Without the proper care, however, the overall health and wellness of the spine can develop complications, such as degenerative disc disease, among others, which could potentially lead to back pain and other painful symptoms.
+Without the proper care, however, the overall health and wellness of the spine can develop complications, such as degenerative disc disease, which could lead to back pain and other painful symptoms.
 Chiropractic care is a common alternative treatment option utilized to maintain and improve spine health.

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.